nanikjava/articles/content/post/walkingthroughminikubesourcecode.md

 {{< /highlight >}}

-Following table outlined description of the different directories of the source code.
-This is by no means a complete list of the minikube source directory structure.
+Following table are description of the different directories of minikube's source code. **Note: This is by no means a complete list of the source directory structure as master branch do change from time to time**

 {{< bootstrap-table "table table-responsive table-dark table-striped table-bordered" >}}
 |Directory Name    |Description                                      |